JiadongSong31/project_12740/README.md

 ### 2.4 PID controller

 A proportional–integral–derivative controller (PID controller or three-term controller) is a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
-A PID controller continuously calculates an error value {\displaystyle e(t)}e(t) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.
+A PID controller continuously calculates an error value {\displaystyle e(t)}e(t) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.[5]

 ![PID](pid.png)
 <p align="center">Figure5.
 PID control</p>